 stave and HDPE liner.
 The final step in the process involved integrating the relined pipeline into the existing system.
 The newly-lined wood pipes will remain on the floor of the bay in case they need to be used in the future.

 The alignment of the tunnel included a vertical curve designed to reduce the depth of the retrieval shaft, to facilitate sediment transport within the tunnel and allow tunneling to proceed upslope.
 A horizontal curve minimized the need for easements under private property and to avoid tunneling below existing pile-supported buildings.

 To improve upon the schedule, JWF suggested use of a shaft excavation machine that was the first of its kind in North America.
 A Herrenknecht AG developed Vertical Shaft Machine (“VSM”) was used to build the 30-foot diameter, 145-foot deep launch shaft for the tunnel machine.
 The machine allowed crews to excavate the shaft in two months, which is three to four months faster than conventional excavation.
-Shaft building with the VSM involves excavating an initial section and building a concrete ring wall to support the machine, which is lifted with a crane and assembled in place.
-An operator remotely moves the machine down and precast concrete segments are installed to structurally line the shaft as the machine continues to excavate.
-The segments sink as the machine’s pivoting cutting arm digs out the soil, allowing new segments to be added from above.
+Shaft building with the VSM involved excavating an initial section and building a concrete ring wall to support the machine.
+An operator remotely moved the machine down and precast concrete segments were installed to structurally line the shaft as the machine continued to excavate.
+The segments sunk as the machine’s pivoting cutting arm dug out the soil, allowing new segments to be added from above.